bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 ### Shared Angular DI

-`libs/angular` contains `jslib-services.module.ts`, a services module which registers common dependencies used across Angular Typescript clients (web, browser and desktop).
+`libs/angular` contains `JslibServicesModule`, a services module which registers common dependencies used across Angular Typescript clients (web, browser and desktop).

 A client may override this DI if a client-specific configuration is required.